 Also according to the PHB that wage, 2 silver pieces a day, supports a ‘squalid’ lifestyle for one person.
 Nothing left to feed a family and no room for days without work.
 Whereas in reality a labourer would often be supporting a wife and children (who would earn lower wages if any) and day-labourers would not get paid work every day.
 That is, as well as buying the employer relatively little labour, DnD silver buys the labourer less still to live on.

 So I suggest that a medieval-style currency should be worth more, weight for weight, than the official DnD pieces.
-An easy way of doing this would be to reduce coin weight while maintaining the rulebook prices in number of coins, but I hope to do more work on prices, so watch this space.
+An easy way of doing this would be to reduce coin weight while maintaining the rulebook prices in number of coins, I’m slowly compiling the price evidence I have got, so watch this space, but my provisional finding is that many of the Player’s Handbook prices are indeed close to historical prices if you equate one silver piece in the PHB to one 1.5-gram penny in later medieval England.

 This isn’t true in all historical periods or regions but, in most of Europe for most of the middle ages, silver, rather than gold, was the main form of currency.
 King Pepin the Short of Francia in the 8th century established the silver denier as an influential standard for the rest of the middle ages, acting as a model for the English penny, German pfennigs, Scandinavian pennings, Italian dinari, the Spanish dinero and the Portuguese dinheiro, among others.
 (The Carolingian denier itself was modelled on the Roman denarius.)
 Units based on the weight of silver were the denominations even for very large amounts: for example, the ransom of King Richard I of England in 1193 was set at 150,000 marks (about 35 metric tons) of silver, or 24 million silver pennies—two to three year’s income for the English crown.